jay-joshy/allergyguide/content/about.md

 # Our goals

 To create a comprehensive cross-Canada resident-led and faculty reviewed website for **high-yield and pragmatic** information about clinical allergy & immunology.
-Our target audience is primarily PGY2/PGY3 level (also family physician), but secondary goals include more fellow-focused content.
+It is meant for **practical use by residents/fellows, or other non-allergist physicians looking to learn**.

 {% admonition(type="danger", icon="tip", title="MAIN GOALS") %}